Thoppil Anto: Early life

 Anto was born as the second child among three children to Thoppil Kunjappu (Chavittu natakam artist) and Eliyamma at Edapally, Kochi.
 He had his primary education at St. George High School, Edappally.

 Career

 Anto worked as a playback singer with N. N. Pillai's Nadaka Theater, Vishwa Keralakalasammithi, Kottayam, People's Theater, Kayamkulam and Cochin Samgamithra.
 He has sung for more than 1000 dramas.
 He started a music troupe called Cochin Bandor Orchestra and performed on many stages in India and abroad.

 Personal life

 Anto married Treesa Pynadath with whom he had four children: Mettilda, Anty George (Prem Sagar, music composer), Glancin Thoppil Antony (Gemologist) and Marydas (M'das thoppil anto, singer and music composer).

-He has a granddaughter, Rachel J. Amirtharaj who is a costume designer.
+Grand sons: Sam George, Abhishek M. Thoppil, Pishon T. Glancin.
+Grand daughters: Sandra Sebastian, Vinaya T. Glancin, Ameesha Thoppil, Shreya George, AangelMaria He has a granddaughter, Rachel J. Amirtharaj who is a costume designer.